 So without further ado:

 - Cleanse your face every night.
 Without fail.
 You have enough time.

 - Cleanse your face in the morning – a splash of water will not cut it.
 You can use a teeny amount of cleanser – but use it…

 - Apply your cleanser to DRY skin.
 Don’t dampen the skin first.
 I don’t care what it says on the pot.
 Add water afterwards to loosen if not using an oil-based cleanser.
 (When was the last time you went for a facial and the therapist wet your face before she cleansed?)

-- As a rule – stay clear of ‘foaming’ on the bottle (there is the odd exception, but they are few and far between) – to get foam you need to use a surfactant – and a surfactant turns your skin alkaline.
+- As a rule – stay clear of ‘foaming’ on the bottle (there is the odd exception, but they are few and far between) – to get foam you need to use a surfactant – and a surfactant in general turns your skin alkaline.
 Alkaline skin is like a petri dish for bacteria.
 The irony being that so many cleansers pushed on to acne/combination skins are foaming.

 - If you are wearing makeup with sunscreen in it or just good old sunscreen you need to double cleanse.
 If you aren’t, one cleanse is sufficient.

 - Use fresh running water from the tap – do not fill the bowl and splash off.
 It just splashes the dirt back on to your face.

 Otherwise, use a cleanser that removes eye makeup and apply the cleanser to the eyes first.
 You’ll get most of the gunk off at the beginning and your second cleanse will clear the rest up.
 Massage with the second cleanse, not the first.

 - Use hand-hot water and ring the flannel out – if it’s the right temperature for your fingertips it will be fine for your face.